DarkDev020/DevHelpNodeJS/README.md

 3rd: Make sure you have your bots token.
 Get it here: https://discord.com/developers/applications by creating a new application, clicking the bot tab then create a new bot.
 All inside your application you just made.
 After that the token will appear, click copy then paste it in bot.login("").

-4th: Run this line: node .
+4th: Run this line: "node ." -- without the " "

 //more coming soon